 MRI and CSF Biomarkers of White Matter Injury in VCID

 Vascular cognitive impairment dementia (VCID) is a heterogeneous disease that is an important cause of dementia.
 Although much is known about multiple biomarkers individually, there is a major gap in our understanding of the optimal ones to use in collaborative studies.
 Subcortical ischemic vascular disease (SIVD) is the progressive small vessel disease (SVD) form that is optimal for treatment trials.
 MRI modalities and CSF biochemical studies provide the most promising biomarkers.
 White matter damage is the hallmark of SIVD, and MRI is the optimal method to show the progressive changes.
-Biochemical studies of CSF show the inflammatory biomarkers of albumin, matrix metaloproteinases (MMPs) and cytokines.
-In an on-going clinical study of SIVD, our group has identified microstructural studies with MRI and biochemical studies of MMPs in the CSF as the two most promising biomarkers.
-This two-phase, milestone-driven research is to identify the optimal microstructural and biochemical biomarkers to both identify the SIVD subgroup and to use as surrogate markers of progression.
-In the first UH2 phase, the optimal method to measure CSF MMPs will be determined for patient classification and the optimal MRI biomarkers to show progression will be determined.
-Normal-appearing white matter (NAWM), which is a region with normal FLAIR signal, often has abnormal diffusion signals, indicating tissue at risk (prodromal).
-The hypothesis is that CSF and MRI biomarkers can be used for classification of SIVD patients with CSF for primarily classification and MRI for both classification and as a surrogate marker for predicting disease progression that can be used for patient treatment decisions.
-There are three specific aims:
+Biochemical studies of CSF show the inflammatory biomarkers of albumin, matrix metalloproteinases (MMPs) and cytokines.

 This research will fill a gap in knowledge as to the optimal biomarkers to use for collaborative studies.
-The major aims are related to refining the set of biomarkers for patient selection, which will be done in the UH2 phase by increasing the size of the existing University of New Mexico (UNM) cohort from 100 to 200 patients, and to perform the CSF studies for patient classification and the dMRI studies longitudinally to define surrogate markers to use for outcome measures in clinical trials in the UH3 phase.
+The major aims are related to refining the set of biomarkers for patient selection.
 The long-term goal is to have the biomarkers in place by the time the future treatment trials are planned in the fifth year.

 Professor of Neurology